prettyHello/TikZOverflow/README.md

 </ul>

 <p>
 2) On the menu above, click on "Add Configuration" -> "+" -> "Application".
-On the form, fill the field "be.ac.ulb.infof307.g09.Main class" with the path to the main file from /src (i.e. the value is "be.ac.ulb.infof307.g09.Main").
+On the form, fill the field "Main class" with the path to the main file from /src (i.e. the value is "Main").
 </p>

 <p>